-Successful completion of the Appellate Advocacy class entitles second- and third-year students to join the Moot Court Board.
+Successful completion of the Appellate Advocacy class entitles second and third-year students to join the Moot Court Board.
 Moot Court Board members:

-More than 200 students try out for the Intercollegiate Moot Court Competition teams each year.
+150 to 200 students try out for the Intercollegiate Moot Court Competition teams each year.
 Moot Court competitions are a popular practical training experience in the UC Hastings curriculum because they provide excellent experience in legal research, analysis, writing, and oral advocacy, good contacts in the legal community, résumé value, and a great sense of accomplishment, teamwork, and school spirit.

 We are enjoying another year of remarkable success thanks to our hardworking and extremely talented students, adjunct faculty, coaches, and judges, who are active participants in training and supporting our student competitors at every level.
 UC Hastings has established itself as a Moot Court competition winner and we will continue to build on its reputation as a powerhouse in Moot Court and a prominent training ground for future litigators.

 Each year, UC Hastings participates in numerous intercollegiate Moot Court competitions covering a wide range of current legal issues.
-During 2012 and 2013, UC Hastings will compete in 20 Moot Court competitions, both regional and national, throughout the United States.
+During 2013 and 2014, UC Hastings will compete in 20 Moot Court competitions, both regional and national, throughout the United States.

 In the 2011 to 2012 season: